TELEPHONE and TEXT MESSAGING:

 I have been a performer of violin and viola for more than a quarter-century.

 Individually or as part of a duo, trio, quartet or larger ensemble, I frequently perform around Seattle and Washington State.
 While my formal training is classical, I am equally comfortable with new music and other forms of musical expression.
 I am a member of The Desperate, an indie punk-rock band that plays in a variety of venues.
-I perform with such other professional groups as the Seattle Modern Orchestra, the Yakima Symphony Orchestra and the Pacifica Chamber Orchestra.
+I have performed with such other professional groups as Pacific Northwest Ballet, Candlelight Concerts in Seattle, Seattle Modern Orchestra, Yakima Symphony Orchestra and the Pacifica Chamber Orchestra.
 I can put together a quartet, or a bigger or smaller group, to perform at your event.
 Contact me for details.

 I teach students of all ages individually or collectively, privately or institutionally.
 I have taught violin and viola at Holy Names Academy in Seattle.